hzget/rust-apps/minigrep/Readme.md

 * write result to stdout, and write error info to stderr
 * print helper information if its argment is incorrect
-* support both case-sensitive and case-insensitive search, and it depends on whether environment variable `IGNORE_CASE` is set.

 Design the system structure
 ---